Alberta Tech Job Secrets

 Where you can get your start

 "Alberta is projecting a labour shortage of computer and information systems professionals by 2025, as well as a shortage of software designers, programmers and developers."
-The Alberta government announced a scholarship program as well as support for transition to tech related careers on Mar 14, 2018. ( More info here ) Our Web Development Bootcamp is aimed at getting students a start in small software companies, including startup companies, and digital marketing agencies (ie. web design and implementation companies).
+The Alberta government announced a scholarship program as well as support for transition to tech related careers on Mar 14, 2018. ( More info here ) Our Web Development Bootcamp is aimed at getting you a start in small software companies, including startup companies, and digital marketing agencies (ie. web design and implementation companies).
 These companies tend to use more innovative technologies than the large corporate market and tend to have more flexible hiring standards that do not automatically require degrees or diplomas and many years of experience.

 Employers look for good programmers